snap-research/non-contrastive-link-prediction/README.md

 As described in the paper, we evaluate our models in both the transductive and inductive settings.
 For the transductive setting, we use a 85%/5%/10% training/validation/test data split.
 For the inductive setting, we use a 10%/30% (large dataset/small dataset) split at each stage (as described in the paper).
 The inductive splitting code can be found in the [`perform_inductive_margin_training`](src/lib/utils.py) function.

 ## Reproducing Results

 ### T-BGRL

 We ran Bayesian hyperparameter optimization for 25 runs on every model-dataset combination (including baselines).
 Each result is the result of the mean averaged over 5 runs (retraining both the encoder and decoder).
 The hyperparameters are optimized according to the mean validation `Hits@50` metric.
 We used the [Weights & Biases Bayesian optimizer](https://docs.wandb.ai/guides/sweeps).
 A sample W&B configuration file for CORA can be found at [`wandb_sample/tbgrl_cora.yaml`](wandb_sample/tbgrl_cora.yaml).

-All transductive runs are performed with an emebedding size of 256, and all inductive runs (due to the smaller datasets) are performed with an embedding size of 128.
+All transductive runs are performed with an embedding size of 256, and all inductive runs (due to the smaller datasets) are performed with an embedding size of 128.

 The detailed run parameters for each BGRL run can be found in [`src/config`](src/config).
 Note that many of the parameters in those configs are unused (e.g. `hybrid_transition_epoch`).
 The most important parameters are listed below: